nkfoss/Tutorial---Angular-HTTP/README.md

 In our example, we use the Post interface to indicate what we are working with in the body of the response.
 This allows for autocompletion in writing the code, and its a good practice.

+### Interceptors
+Note the providers array in app.module.
+Provide: HTTP_INTERCEPTORS says, for all classes that have the intercept token (so classes that send requests), we must use the class indicated.
+UseClass points us to class needed.
+Multi: true says, we do not replace interceptors with a single one... so we can have multiple interceptor services.